IEEESriLanka/aid.ieee.lk/README.md

 ## About

-In response to natural disasters affecting Sri Lanka, the IEEE Sri Lanka Section established a Disaster Relief Fund.
+In response to the devastation caused by Cyclone Ditwah, the IEEE Sri Lanka Section established a Disaster Relief Fund.
 This web application acts as a public transparency ledger so donors and the public can verify:

 - Funds raised: totals of donations received